SamoFMF/SATsolver/README.md

 * `-h` or `--heuristics`: runs `CDCL` without heuristics (chooses the first available variable when making a decision)
 * `-p:` or `--resetPoint=`: takes an integer and determines the starting point for reset depth
 * `-c` or `--conflicts`: prints the number of conflicts found while solving the problem
+* `-t` or `--time`: prints time used to solve the problem (including read and write times unlike the [table](#benchmarking "Go to Benchmarking") below)

 Some problems may be solved faster with different settings, thus these options are available.
 Take note that changing settings concerning pure literals only works for `DPLL` algorithm, while the rest of the options only change the behaviour of the `CDCL` algorithm.

 ## Setting up tests
 Several `Python` files are included that generate SAT problems.
-Those are [n-queens](Examples/nqueens/nqueens2sat.py), [dominating set](Examples/domset/domset2sat.py), [colourability](Examples/colourability/col2sat.py), [hamiltonian path](Examples/hamiltonian_path/hampath2sat.py), [hamiltonian cycle](Examples/hamiltonian_cycle/hamcycle2sat.py) and [sudoku](Examples/sudoku/sudoku2sat.py).
+Those are [n-queens](Examples/nqueens/nqueens2sat.py), [dominating set](Examples/domset/domset2sat.py "Open source code"), [colourability](Examples/colourability/col2sat.py "Open source code"), [hamiltonian path](Examples/hamiltonian_path/hampath2sat.py "Open source code"), [hamiltonian cycle](Examples/hamiltonian_cycle/hamcycle2sat.py "Open source code") and [sudoku](Examples/sudoku/sudoku2sat.py "Open source code").

-A file [checkResult](Examples/checkResult.py) was also added which checks the validity of the result (in the format of the output of implemented algorithms) compared to the CNF formula given in DIMACS format.
+A file [checkResult](Examples/checkResult.py "Open source code") was also added which checks the validity of the result (in the format of the output of implemented algorithms) compared to the CNF formula given in DIMACS format.
 It can be run with:

 `python Examples/checkResult.py <input CNF name> <result file name>`

 ## Benchmarking
 Below are some benchmarks using both algorithms with different options.
-All test files can be found in [Examples](Examples).
+All test files can be found in [Examples](Examples "Go to Examples").
 If the solution was not found within 5 minutes, the program was stopped (marked with :x: in the table).

 Input file | DPLL | DPLL -l | CDCL | CDCL -r
 ---------- | ---- | ------- | ---- | -------